 - Wait 15-30 minutes – Next you will move to a seat in the observation area.
 You will be asked to wait for a period of time for observation.
 We want to be sure you are feeling well before you leave.

 All currently available COVID-19 vaccines are safe and highly effective.
 Those who receive the Pfizer-BioNTech vaccine will need to receive a second dose no sooner than 21 days later.
+Those who receive the Moderna vaccine will need to receive a second dose no sooner than 28 days later.

 Yes!
 There is no cost directly to you.